FangNaut/Gas_Sensor/README.md

 # Gas_Sensor
 In this project, the responsibilities are coding and design a slave device to read data from HS-134 sensor then notify if the smoke is detected.
-Furthermore, utilizing MOD RTU fram to take the commands from the master PC and send back the recorded measurements everytime asked
+Furthermore, utilizing MOD RTU frame to take the commands from the master PC and send back the recorded measurements everytime asked

 Resources
 - C/C++ programming